-I teach high school AP English 3 and Pre-AP English 2.
-In the past I have taught high school debate, grades 8-12 theatre, 7th grade creative writing, all high school English courses, dual credit English courses, and STAAR English EOC remediation.
+I teach high school dual credit English, English 3, and debate.
+In the past I have taught high school debate, grades 8-12 theatre, 7th grade creative writing, all high school English courses, dual credit English courses, AP Language and Composition, and STAAR English EOC remediation.
 I have also directed UIL One Act Play and advised Student Council.
-I have my PhD in English from Texas A&M University-Commerce.
-I am also a single mother and a writer.
-Some of my posts on this blog also appear on my other blog www.RachelCantrell.com.